 In greater levels of unhealth, two’s will become manipulative, using guilt to get what they want.
 They will still help, but only to leverage getting from others, rather than mutually edifying service.
 When they do not get what they want, two’s may also feel that they’ve been wronged and abused.

+By attributing negative traits to others, they can rationalize their predicament as the fault of others rather than their own.
+They can use these rationalizations to justify their bitter outlook or convince others to give them attention.
 If this behavior develops for too long, 2’s will fall into self-despair and criticize others for their feelings of inadequacies.
-By attributing negative traits to others, they can rationalize their predicament as the fault of others rather than their own.
-They can use these rationalizations to justify their bitter outlook or even convince others to give them attention.

-In a healthy relationship, enneagram 2’s are the best when it comes to helping the other person during times of emotional distress.
+In a healthy relationship, enneagram 2’s are the best when it comes to helping the other person during emotional distress.
 Sensitive and ready to express themselves, 2’s will take on the emotional burden and show how much they care.
-In turn, this creates a system of mutual care where both partners feel comfortable and secure with their emotions.
+This practice creates a system of mutual care where both partners feel comfortable and secure with their emotions.

 When attending to the needs of their loved one, 2’s may overlook their own needs or repress them as they become preoccupied with seeking validation from their partner.
-This effort can go unnoticed by the partner, as an enneagram two will use a happy facade to cover up these problems.
-If their needs are not met, this can eventually lead to issues without the partner realizing the root cause.
+If unmet, their needs can eventually lead to issues without the partner realizing the root cause.
+The partner can go unnoticed in this effort, as an enneagram two will use a happy facade to cover these problems.

 A lousy job for 2’s would close them off from others, not giving them the chance to help or interact with people.
 They are also at their worst when put into a workplace that doesn’t value them, especially when working hard.